-Why does a deceased persons property require probate?
+Why does a deceased person’s property require probate?

-Significant assets in a deceased’s sole name, in the majority cases, will require probate.
-Therefore it is necessary for a house to go to probate before it can be sold or inherited.
+Significant assets in a deceased’s sole name, in the majority of cases, will require probate.
+Therefore, it is necessary for a house to go to probate before it can be sold or inherited.
 This results in a change of ownership being registered at the Land Registry.
 Probate property can mean that the property is part of an estate that is going through the process of obtaining a grant of probate.
 Probate has two main functions;

 2) To protect the assets of the deceased.
-Institutions holding assets on behalf the deceased have a duty to protect them.
+Institutions holding assets on behalf of the deceased have a duty to protect them.
 For that reason they will not release assets to anyone without proof they are entitled to handle the assets.
-In the case of a property, it is HM land registry that are responsible for ensuring the deceased’s property is not mishandled.
+In the case of a property, it is HM land registry that is responsible for ensuring the deceased’s property is not mishandled.
 A grant of probate is used to prove that the person attempting to sell or transfer the property has the legal authority to do so.

 When can a probate property be sold?

 Probate property can be sold at any point after a grant of probate has been obtained.
 It can take months to find a buyer so probate properties are often put up for sale during the probate process.
 A house can be “sold” during probate but the sale can only be completed after a grant of probate has been issued.
 This means the probate property can be marketed, a buyer found and a sale agreed.
 However, the exchange of contracts and transfer to the new owner cannot be completed until there is a grant of probate.